DGCLab/PERREO-Pipeline/README.md

       --outSAMattributes NH HI AS nM NM MD
 ```

-## Duplications analysis
+## Duplicated analysis
-Duplications removal is not recommended generally in RNA-seq data analysis.
+Duplicateds removal is not recommended generally in RNA-seq data analysis.
 However, there are situations where the percentage of duplications is too high and remove them is a real option.

 # PERREO LR <br>